zackstout/Footprint-Extended/README.md

 - [x] Cleaned up login failure messages.
 - [x] Make delete button easier to read (angular Material makes harder than it should be).
 - [x] When user submits new project, go to that screen immediately (more observers).
-  - [ ] Doesn't work from Projects; only from Dashboard.
-I'm going to need to organize the observers stuff more thoughtfully.
-  - [ ] This is a big deal: Makes it so that when we add a new footprint from the Projects view, it does not show!!!!!!

 (Was I really overthinking things with the observers stuff?
 I don't think so -- I don't think a change in the service's value would automatically eb changed in a controller that was looking at it.
 You have to tell the controller: "look at it now!")